 1. This knit, sleeveless, sheath midi is a bit sporty and a bit casual, but could be dressed up some as well.
 Everything but the sweetest or most formal of shoes will work, which leaves a lot of room.
 I chose textured loafers with metallic toe caps to push it in a funky direction.
 I think it would look great with a pair of sneakers.
 The shoes in the left column as well as the bottom row would all work.
 A dressy sandal would be pretty.
 Flatform slides are another good option.
-The look as it is could work well for some Gamine Linear women, though you may need to bring up the hemline.
 It would work well for some Maenads, and probably some Nymphs as well.

 2. Cocktail bodycon dresses remain the most difficult challenge for flats, but these work well because they're closed toe, pointed toe, and have some blingy detailing.
 Adding a very small heel would drastically increase the dressiness.
-I see it working best for Romantic Linear as well as some young Dramatic Linears.
 It's great for Maenads, possibly for some Valkyrie, possible for some Seers, and maybe even a few Magic Queens with the right jacket.

 3. This one is too easy, right?
 Very Audrey Hepburn.
 The combination of the floral print, the fitted higher neck bodice, and the full skirt require a shoe that is also rounded and fairly dressy.
 There is a world of ballet flats that would pair perfectly, as well as simple (not too detailed or ornate or flashy) peep-toe flats.
-This could work for the right RR, CR, Queen, and Angel.
+This could work for the right Magic Queen or Angel.

 4. A really plain t-shirt midi calls for a flat with personality.
 This flat has color, straps, and a print.
 Most flats would work with this dress.
 I would avoid rounded toes (too sweet) and shiny fabrics (too dressy).
 This would really take the right person and accessories to be a good look.
-Possibly Natural Linear, Fae, Valkyrie.
+Possibly Fae or Valkyrie.

 5. This is another really versatile look- the dress is a solid color, fitted but not clingy, with enough detailing to not be boring but still have lots of room to add personality in accessories.
 It could be personalized to work for any type.
 The point on the shoe wouldn't be best for everyone, but I imagine there is someone in each type for whom it would work.
 The dress and shoe are both fairly plain and need personality through accessories.